JunHyeokPSL/JunHyeokPSL/README.md

 - 🌱 I’m currently learning on Power System especially on microgrid control and optimization techniques
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... my e-mail is "junhyeok8407@gm.gist.ac.kr"

 <!---
 JunHyeokPSL/JunHyeokPSL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.